offektziperman/offektziperman.github.io/_pages/clumps.md

 <p align="center">
   <img src='/images/galaxy_wclump.jpg' width="800" height="400">
 </p>
 Studying massive clumps in high redshift, we look into the survivability of clumps.
 Some clumps are relatively short lived, disrupting over a few Myr while others are long lived living for hundreds of Myr.
 The goal of the project is to understand what determines the fate of a clump, whether it will be short lived (SLC) or long lived (LLC).
-We use a combination of analytical modeling and data analysis of pre-existing heavy numerical simulations.
+We use a combination of analytical modeling and data analysis of pre-existing heavy numerical simulations (Vela).
+Here is an example of a clump in Vela evolving in time and converting it's gas into stars.
 <p align="center">
   <img src='/images/clump_evolution.gif' width="1000" height="500">
 </p>